Software-Improvement-Group/sigridci/docs/organization-integration/usermanagement-example-okta.md

 This page describes an example of the technical setup for Sigrid customers using OKTA as their Identity Management Provider.

 ## Creating an Application for Sigrid SSO
 As OKTA administrator, add a SAML app.

+And for your Okta Home page we advise to create a Bookmark app.
 ### General SAML Settings

 - Single sign-on URL : https://auth.sigrid-says.com/saml2/idpresponse